OfficeDev/OfficeAddinDevKit/README.md

 * Select the Office Add-ins Development Kit icon in the Visual Studio Code **Activity Bar** to open the extension.
 * Select **Create a New Add-in**.
-* In the drop down that opens, select an Office app that you want to build the add-in for.
+* In the dropdown that opens, select an Office app for which you want to build the add-in.
 * Select an add-in template from the list of available templates.
 * Select JavaScript or TypeScript as the programming language.